Manouchka94/hide_sensitive_data_ansible_callback_plugin/README.md

 # Ansible Callback Plugin default_hide_sensitive_data

-Ce plugin permet de masquer des données sensibles (type password) dans la log d'exécution de vos playbooks.
+This plugin allows you to hide sensitive data (example password) in the execution log of your playbooks even when you use verbose mode.

 <br>